-Two weeks before Donahue’s actual passing, his death was reported in many newspapers around the country.
+Three months before Donahue’s actual passing, his death was reported in the New York Tribune.
+Other newspapers around the country subsequently picked up the story.
 After further investigation it was determined that he was still alive, but Alice was trying to collect his life insurance a little early.

 On July 19, 1913, Jiggs Donahue died.
 He had just turned 34 years old.
 It was front-page news in Springfield, including the Grantland Rice poem above.
 Ed Walsh and William Sullivan (Jiggs’s White Sox roommate) represented the White Sox at his funeral.
 (Although their train arrived too late for the Funeral Mass, they were in time for the graveside service.)
 Charles Comiskey sent an arrangement of roses.15 Donahue, considered by many baseball’s greatest defensive first baseman, was laid to rest in Springfield’s Calvary Cemetery in an unmarked grave.